juxor/afaq/markdown/secD8.md

 level, and over 90 percent of its output went to the military.
 Synthetics (plastics and fibres) was another growth industry owning much of its development to military-related projects.
-Throughout the 1950s and 1960s, military-related R&amp;D;, including space, accounted for 40 to 50 percent of total public and private R&amp;D; spending and at least 85% of federal government share."_ [Richard B. Du Boff, **Accumulation and Power**, pp.
+Throughout the 1950s and 1960s, military-related R&amp;D, including space, accounted for 40 to 50 percent of total public and private R&amp;D spending and at least 85% of federal government share."_ [Richard B. Du Boff, **Accumulation and Power**, pp.
 103-4]

-As another economist notes, it is _"important to recognise that the role of the US federal government in industrial development has been substantial even in the post-war period, thanks to the large amount of defence-related procurements and R&amp;D; spending, which have had enormous spillover effects.
+As another economist notes, it is _"important to recognise that the role of the US federal government in industrial development has been substantial even in the post-war period, thanks to the large amount of defence-related procurements and R&amp;D spending, which have had enormous spillover effects.
-The share of the US federal government in total R&amp;D; speanding, which was only 16 per cent in 1930, remained between one-half and two-thirds during the postwar years.
-Industries such as computers, aerospace and the internet, where the USA still maintains an international edge despite the decline in its overall technological leadership, would not have existed without defence- related R&amp;D; funding by the country's federal government."_ Moreover, the state also plays a _"crucial role"_ in supporting R&amp;D; in the pharmaceutical industry.
+The share of the US federal government in total R&amp;D speanding, which was only 16 per cent in 1930, remained between one-half and two-thirds during the postwar years.
+Industries such as computers, aerospace and the internet, where the USA still maintains an international edge despite the decline in its overall technological leadership, would not have existed without defence- related R&amp;D funding by the country's federal government."_ Moreover, the state also plays a _"crucial role"_ in supporting R&amp;D in the pharmaceutical industry.
 [Ha-Joon Chang, **Kicking Away the Ladder**, p.
 31]

 Not only this, government spending on road building (initially justified using